 5. Know your weakness & improve.

-Unless you do not know your weakness or powers, you cannot improve the performance in the IELTS test.
+Unless you do not know your weakness or powers, you cannot improve your performance in the IELTS test.
 You must identify the reasons for correct or incorrect answers and highlight them.
 You must also check what caused the delay in finding the correct answer in the given paragraph(s).